Program overview

 Program Overview

 The Manufacturing Engineering Technician program at Fanshawe College is designed to equip students with essential technical skills and hands-on experience in the manufacturing sector.
 This two-year Ontario College Diploma program includes a paid co-op component, allowing students to gain valuable workplace experience while studying.
-Throughout the program, students will delve into various aspects of manufacturing, including numerically controlled machine programming, tool design, and production planning.
+Throughout the program, students will delve into various aspects of manufacturing, including numerically controlled machine programming, tool design, production planning, and advanced machining techniques.
 By utilizing cutting-edge CNC and CAD/CAM equipment, graduates will be well-prepared to enter the workforce and adapt to the evolving demands of the manufacturing industry.

 Program Structure